 To serve: place a scoop of rice in a bowl with several short rib pieces and vegetables, spoon sauce over and sprinkle with sesame seeds.

-For Meal #2, warm a quart of homemade vegetable broth or store-bought low sodium beef or vegetable broth, add the rice noodles, cook according to package directions.
+For Meal #2, warm a quart of homemade vegetable broth or store-bought low sodium beef or vegetable broth, add the shiritake or rice noodles, cook according to package directions.
 Stir in the greens – I used Gai Lan – also known as Chinese broccoli and my new favorite green; but spinach, mustard greens, kale, or collard greens will do fine.
 Add cubed extra firm tofu and sliced scallions, sprinkle with Japanese togarashi.
 Serve with Kimchee (also, kimchi) – a Korean condiment of spicy fermented vegetables, most commonly, cabbage.

 Did you know that Gai Lan is among the 5 most nutrient dense vegetables along with asparagus, beet greens, cilantro, and rapini?